Headgum: The Mindhouse Project

+The Pit Wall

+Headgum staff members/racing enthusiasts Casey Donahue, Marika Brownlee, Andrew Pile, Jake Hurwitz and Geoffrey James host this "F1 Podcast for the casual fan".
+Each episode, the gang discusses either the most recent Formula One race or a racing-related piece of media.
+The Pit Wall premiered on August 29, 2022, and ended on December 11, 2024.

+This Is Why

+On This Is Why (formerly This Is Why You're Single), Laura Lane and Angela Spera analyze and explain real-life dating disasters.
+This Is Why premiered on July 30, 2015, and its final episode was released on August 11, 2021.

 What Did I Miss

 A current events podcast, hosted by comedians Susanna Wolff and Siobhan Thompson.
 What Did I Miss was retired on December 16, 2016.

 What Should We Draw?

-Illustrators Caldwell Tanner and Nathan Yaffe take inspiration from their conversation to design a drawing, publishing the finished drawings to their tumblr of the same name.
+Illustrators Caldwell Tanner and Nathan Yaffe take inspiration from their conversation to design a drawing, publishing the finished drawings to their Tumblr of the same name.
 The podcast debuted on February 22, 2016, and was retired on March 14, 2018, after 75 episodes.

+XOXO, Gossip Kings

+Seasoned television writers Carl Tart and Lamar Woods share their hilarious and industry-knowledgeable takes on each episode of the classic teen television show Gossip Girl, in order.
+Carl watches the series for the first time ever, and Lamar walks him through it.
+XOXO, Gossip Kings premiered on November 12, 2021, and ended on March 22, 2024.